GCRF African SWIFT is divided into three strands consisting of several work packages (WPs), which are typically managed by two co-leads (Africa/UK):

 The Users WP aims to provide a stakeholder analysis (providers and users) in each partner country; identify who the users of meteorological information in each country are, and which weather events have the greatest impact on decision-making and activity; identify examples of best practice, evaluate their economic benefits and assess the potential impact of improved forecast information; and identify communication pathways and early warning systems in operation between users and forecasters.

-In 2018/19 the SWIFT Users team are holding four Users workshops with stakeholders:
+In 2018/19 the SWIFT Users team held Users’ workshops in all four Africa partner countries:

 - Stakeholder Workshop in Ghana, November 2018: Hosted by the Ghana Meteorological Agency (GMet) and Kwame Nkrumah University of Science and Technology (KNUST), more information.

-- Stakeholder Workshop in Nigeria, March 2019: Hosted by Nigerian Meteorological Agency, National Weather and Climate Research Centre (NiMet), more information.
+- Stakeholder Workshop in Nigeria, March 2019: Hosted by SWIFT partner, Nigerian Meteorological Agency, National Weather and Climate Research Centre (NiMet), more information.

 Work Package 2: Evaluation